timmc/fimg/README.md

     2. Install the rest of the dependencies: `pip-sync requirements/dev.lst`

-To use the script, make sure the virtualenv is active (as above) and run `python -m fimg samples/silica-gel-gray.png out.png ...` where the `...` is... some command.
-You may need to modify the script itself to get the command you want.
-Sorry.
-This isn't imagemagick.
+To use the script, make sure the virtualenv is active (as above) and run `python -m fimg <in-path> <out-path> <etc...>`.

+...but you'll probably have to modify the script to do what you want!
+It doesn't have a full CLI.